The Story of Hillsboro

 The farming way of life is still honored in Hillsboro, though our “crops” continue to diversify.
 High-tech companies arrived in the 1980s, including Intel, and later SolarWorld.
 In addition, health care, retail sales—and yes, still agriculture, including vineyards and flower farms—are keys to Hillsboro’s economy.

-Now Oregon’s fifth largest city with nearly 100,000 residents, Hillsboro enjoys award-winning urban planning, an affordable cost of living, a strong economic base and one of the state’s most diverse populations.
+Now Oregon’s fifth largest city with over 100,000 residents, Hillsboro enjoys award-winning urban planning, an affordable cost of living, a strong economic base and one of the state’s most diverse populations.
 It supports the state’s fourth largest school district, two higher-education campuses, over 1,500 acres of designated green spaces including the Jackson Bottom Wetlands Preserve, and one of Oregon's largest 4th of July parades as well as other key annual events: the Latino Cultural Festival in April, Celebrate Hillsboro in July, and the Oregon International Air Show in August/September.
 Hillsboro is also home to the Portland metro area’s only professional baseball team—the Hillsboro Hops (Go Hops!).

 On any given day, you’ll find community events from free concerts and art exhibits to local produce to sports competitions at one of the City’s 28 parks, Civic Center Plaza, Hillsboro Stadium, the county fairgrounds or another local gathering place.
 In historic downtown Hillsboro and at the award-winning Orenco Station neighborhood, residents enjoy great gathering spaces and farmers’ markets as well as easy access to public transportation.